TrueNASTrueNAS Nightly Development Documentation

 Go to Storage and add a new [dataset]](/scale/scaletutorials/datasets/datasetsscale/).

 Next, add a new user.
-Go to Credentials > Local Users and click Add to create a local user on the TrueNAS.
+Go to Credentials > Users and click Add to create a local user on the TrueNAS.

 Assign a user name and password, and link the newly created FTP dataset as the user home directory.
 Then, add ftp to the Auxiliary Groups field and click Save.